bluefroguk1/empire-dump/content/Wiki/The Nations/Varushka/Varushka Look and Feel.md

 VarushkanChild1.jpg
 VarushkanCostume2.jpg
 ## Animals and [[Runes]]
-Varushkans often use animal symbols and runes to express virtues in their storytelling and artwork.
+Varushkans often use animal symbols and [[Runes|runes]] to express virtues in their storytelling and artwork.
 VarushkaBear.jpg|The bear represents [[Courage]] VarushkaBee.jpg|The bee represents [[Prosperity]] VarushkaBoar.jpg|The boar represents [[Courage]]